[Rev. October 13, 2022]

 6.3.4 Secretary/Archivist.
 The Secretary/Archivist shall maintain minutes of NAFAPA meetings and shall maintain a mailing list of NAFAPA members and affiliates.

-6.3.5 Student Representatives.
-There shall be two to four student representatives serving for a two-year term.
-Student representatives, in concert with the President, will serve as Editorial Board members responsible for developing the NAFAPA Newsletter, oversee and maintain the NAFAPA website, and serve in an advisory capacity to the Board.
+6.3.6 Member at Large.
+At the time of the vote, members at large shall be enrolled as students at institutions in North America.
+There shall be two to four members at large serving for a two-year term.
+Members at large, in concert with the President, will serve as Editorial Board members responsible for developing the NAFAPA Newsletter, oversee and maintain the NAFAPA website, and serve in an advisory capacity to the Board.

 6.5 Any vacancy on the Board that occurs between symposia shall be filled by the Board member next in line without requiring an Assembly vote.